the-sett/elm-auth/README.md

         { auth
             | scopes : List String
             , subject : String
-            , saveState : Value
         }
 ```

 That is, each message will update the internal model, and may produce a change to the current authentication status.

 The `update` function will only return a new `Status`, when the status changes, it will return `Nothing` if it processes commands but the status remains unchanged.
-Note that if a refresh happens and new authentication tokens are set, the `LoggedIn` state may be returned when already in this state - since the associated `AuthInfo` will have changed.
+Note that if a refresh happens and new authentication tokens are set, the `LoggedIn` state may be returned when already in this state - if the associated `AuthInfo` has changed.

 # An extensible API with multiple implementations.